-13.4 Remote Dispatch Area Procedures
+15.4 Remote Dispatch Area Procedures

-13.4.1 Key Actions and Responsibilities
+15.4.1 Key Actions and Responsibilities

 The Remote Dispatch Area Section of the ERP identifies those procedures and actions that are undertaken by Dispatch Area Task Forces.
 A single Dispatch Area Task Force consists of a Dispatch Area Lead Coordinator, three Dispatch Area Alternate Coordinators, and four Dispatch Area Operators, plus two Dispatch Area Tag Holders (Lead Field Coordinators), reinforced by repair crews, who report to a remote dispatch area, following the declaration of Condition III "Red."
 Dispatch Area Task Forces within the same division report up to a Division MAC.
+A sample of this organizational structure is depicted in Figure 15.8.